* Heavy agenda of reforms risks overburdening staff, operations

 * "Creeping concern" of zero tolerance for risk-taking -chairman

-* H1 pretax profit drops 12 pct after fall in revenue
+* H1 profits drop 12 pct after fall in revenues

 * HSBC set to benefit from higher interest rates